 We had a lot of fun doing both of those things – but one thing I’ve so far failed to mention is all the excellent food we had in Albuquerque.
 New Mexican cuisine is an absolute delight, with a focus on the chilli plant, and we were thrilled to eat at some fantastic restaurants during our time in the city – me for my first time, and Jess returning to a city she used to live in.

-With that in mind, I wanted to share some of our favourite spots for eating in Albuquerque, covering both New Mexican food and some other options.
+With that in mind, I wanted to share some of our favourite places to eat in Albuquerque, covering both New Mexican food and some other options.
 Some of these locations were new to both of us, others were favourites of Jess’s that she wanted to share.
 Whatever you’re into, I’m sure you’re going to find something you’ll love from the following choices!

 When we arrived into Albuquerque, Jess was craving some New Mexican dishes, and so one of our first stops was an old favourite of hers – Sadie’s.
 Sadie’s is a New Mexico institution, started in the 1950’s and now expanded to three locations across Albuquerque – all focused on serving up classic New Mexican cuisine.